Eco-CO2/energy_analysis_toolbox/doc/sources/energy_toolbox.timeseries.rst

 It is structured as follows:

-- :py:mod:`watt_df.timeseries.create` contains functions to create
+- :py:mod:`wattdf.timeseries.create` contains functions to create
   timeseries data in left-closed right-open sampling from other kinds of representations of time-dependent data.
-- :py:mod:`watt_df.timeseries.extract_features` contains functions
+- :py:mod:`wattdf.timeseries.extract_features` contains functions
   to extract features from timeseries data.
 For now, only simple features are provided such as time-steps, intervals during which the series is over a threshold etc.
-- :py:mod:`watt_df.timeseries.math` contains functions to perform
+- :py:mod:`wattdf.timeseries.math` contains functions to perform
   mathematical operations on timeseries data, such as computing the derivative of a timeseries.
-- :py:mod:`watt_df.timeseries.resample` contains functions to resample
+- :py:mod:`wattdf.timeseries.resample` contains functions to resample
   timeseries data to regular or arbitrary timesteps.
 Various interpolations methods are provided, depending on the assumptions which are made on the data.
-- :py:mod:`watt_df.timeseries.profiles` contains functionalites to
+- :py:mod:`wattdf.timeseries.profiles` contains functionalites to
   compute profiles of variations of timeseries data from an history of variations.
   Typically, this can be used to compute typical daily patterns of variations.